simonmichael/hledger/CONTRIBUTING.md

     tests_Foo = tests "Foo" [ -- define tests at the end of each module

-       tests "functionA" [
+       -- a group of several named tests for functionA tests "functionA" [
-         test "a basic test"           $ expect SOMEBOOL ,test "a pretty equality test" $ SOMEEXPR `is` EXPECTEDVALUE ,test "a pretty parsing test"  $ expectParseEq PARSER INPUT EXPECTEDRESULT ,test "a sequential test" $ do
+         test "a basic test"           $ assertBool "" SOMEBOOL ,test "a pretty equality test" $ SOMEEXPR @?= EXPECTEDVALUE ,test "a pretty parsing test"  $ assertParseEq PARSER INPUT EXPECTEDRESULT ,test "a multiple assertions test" $ do
-          A `is` B
+          A @?= B
-          io $ doSomeIO
+          doSomeIO
-          C `is` D
+          C @?= D
-        ,_test "an ignored test"  $ ...  -- will be skipped
         ]

-      ,tests "functionB" [
-         it "does blah"  $ ...  -- alternate spelling for test/_test
-        ,_it "will bleh" $ ...
-        ]

-      ,tests "functionC" [
-         expect BOOL            -- unnamed tests (harder to identify/select) ,EXPR `is` VALUE
-        ]

-      ,_tests "functionD" [     -- will be skipped
-        ...
-        ]
+       -- a single test containing multiple unnamed assertions for functionB ,test "functionB" $ do
+         assertBool "" BOOL
+         EXPR @?= VALUE

       ,tests_Foo            -- aggregate submodule tests
       ,tests_Bar